threefoldfoundation/info_sdk/src/gettingstarted/testnet/testnet_gettft.md

 ![](testnet_tft3.png)

 Simply click on __'Wallet'__ menu on your hosted 3Bot sidebar to access your wallet list.
-Click on one a wallet to see the details of the wallet, including the wallet address and the amount of TFT balance you have in that wallet.
+Click on a wallet to see the details, including the wallet address and the amount of TFT balance you have in that wallet.

 > Please go to [__Hosted 3Bot Wallet__](3bot_wallet.md) to read more about the 3Bot Wallet feature on your hosted 3Bot.